(301) 495-3131 Call For a Free Consultation

 Time Limits for Truck Accident Claims

-The statute of limitations for lawsuits being brought against the government is different than in other types of cases.
+The statute of limitations for personal injury lawsuits being brought against the government is different than in other types of cases.
 A formal claim must be filed with the government within one year of the accident and a lawsuit against the government must be filed within three years.
+However, certain exceptions could extend or pause this deadline:

 What To Do If You’re Involved in a Truck Accident